About EnrollmentQ1: Adult 101 is full, but can you take just one more student

 A4: Adult 101 is offered only in the Fall.
 If you have not learned Japanese before, you should wait until the Fall and start from the Adult 101.

 If you know Hiragana, Katakana, some Kanji, basic noun conjugations and basic verb conjugations, you might be able to start the Adult 102 in the Winter.
+(A quick level check for Adult 102 is here.)
 If you also know adjective conjugations and verb te-forms, you might be able to start from the Adult 103 in the Spring.
 Please talk to the instructors of Adult Courses for more information.

 Q5: My child is 13 years old.
 Can he/she take the class?